Twitter users cheer Thursday Night Football live video

 "The quality is better than my HD TV, but it being delayed stinks," wrote Twitter user DCBlueStar (@DCBlueStar).
 "I'll stick to the TV, I reckon."

-Available on Twitter's platform worldwide, Thursday's match was the first of 10 games the microblogging site plans to stream as it seeks to make itself a force in mobile video with live events.
+Available on Twitter's platform worldwide, Thursday's game was the first of 10 that the microblogging site plans to stream as it seeks to make itself a force in mobile video with live events.

 Twitter has struggled with user growth and advertising competition, and livestreaming the games gives the social network a new avenue to attract users as it tries to catch up with rivals like Facebook Inc.